 Living up to good things is not always easy or cheap; it takes what it takes.
 And "The way from thought to proper, fit action may be long and arduous."
 A genuine friend along the road tends to help.

-How to deal with sayings that contradict one another?
-Maintain a lofty attitude.
-Try and be calm.
-Prefer nice ideas that resonate deeply in you to others, if that can be.
+We can deal with sayings that contradict one another by keeping a lofty attitude or trying to remain calm.
+Prefer nice ideas that resonate deeply in you, if that can be.
 Besides, be alert to that different outlooks may give rise to different schools in time too.
-There are many roads into Rome; many forms and processes of art.
+There are many roads to Rome; many forms and processes of art.

 Fit for the art of loving?
-PerhapsMaking love is quite an art in its ways also.
-The sayings on art below may apply - more or less so, one should perhaps add.
+PerhapsMaking love is quite an art in its ways too.
+The sayings on art below may apply to it as well - more or less so, one might add.
 Sift art sayings according to taste or need or whatever.

 Art can be a nice supplement to the reality of nature, placed alongside it for special reasons instead of surrender.

-Fine melons need to be handled all right to be appreciated over and over.
+Fine fruits need to be handled delicately to be appreciated over and over for some time.

 To know how to suggest is in the art of loving, art of conversation, art of upbringing, and so on. (#2.2)